 However, the analysis did reveal more nuanced associations when considering the timing of these stressors and certain demographic factors.
 Specifically, stressors occurring during childhood and midlife were more strongly correlated with indicators of Alzheimer’s disease risk.

 For instance, childhood stress was linked to increased levels of neuroinflammation, measured through elevated interleukin 6 (IL-6) levels, a pro-inflammatory cytokine associated with various diseases including Alzheimer’s disease.
-This suggests that early-life stress may trigger long-term inflammatory responses that could potentially contribute to the development of Alzheimer’s disease later in life.
+This suggests that early-life stress may trigger long-term inflammatory responses that might potentially contribute to the development of Alzheimer’s disease later in life.

 On the other hand, stressful life events experienced during midlife showed a connection to changes in Alzheimer’s biomarkers such as the beta-amyloid (Aβ) ratios.
 Beta-amyloid plaques are one of the hallmark pathologies of Alzheimer’s disease, and their accumulation can begin years before the onset of clinical symptoms.
 The study’s findings imply that stressors during this critical period of life might influence the early pathological processes associated with Alzheimer’s disease, particularly the accumulation of these damaging proteins.